Content, Content, Content.

 Most importantly, remember that you can’t force advocacy.
 Some employees won’t want to participate and that’s okay.

 Consider who your ideal employee advocates are.
 A 100% user adoption rate should never be the goal.
-Our CEO covered this recently in a podcast about why you should limit employee advocacy, make sure to give that a listen.
+DSMN8 CEO Bradley Keenan covered this recently in a podcast about why you should limit employee advocacy, make sure to give that a listen.

 Definitely try to add third-party content to your advocacy platform where possible.